trilitech/tezos-developer-docs/docs/architecture.md

 - **External clients**: Many external clients can add operations to the network of nodes or use nodes to inspect the state of the blockchain, including:

   - Web applications that use SDKs such as Taquito to send and receive information from Tezos
-  - Indexer websites that monitor the state of the network and allow users to search its history
   - Wallet applications

 - **Indexers and block explorers**: Indexers are off-chain applications that retrieve blockchain data, process it, and store it in a way that makes it easier to search and use.